Need some easy outdoor elderly activities ideas?

 My grandfather loved to ride around the property in his wheelchair at our lake home, picking up various bird feathers, collecting and identifying them.
 When his sight failed, he enjoyed sitting outdoors to identify bird calls and songs.
 He was delighted to share stories and knowledge with his children and grandchildren when we were together.
 This is one of the outdoor elderly activities that can be shared with the family.

-Senior Activity Ideas -- A nice variety of senior activity ideas for those with more mobility or a higher ability level.
+Senior Activity Ideas — A nice variety of General activities for just about any time.
 Some great to do alone, and some in groups.

-Easy Craft Ideas -- We have a large selection of easy crafts, many of which can be done as outdoor elderly activities.
+Easy Craft Ideas — A large selection of easy crafts, many of which can be done as outdoor elderly activities.